+If you are seeking one of the UK’s best disciplinary tribunal barristers, Howard’s skill and reputation as an advocate par excellence makes him the obvious first choice.
 His depth of experience, honed and seasoned from over 40 years fighting for clients (and over 20 as a QC), makes him the ideal advocate to have in your corner.

 This is specialist advocacy and differs from jury advocacy.
 The judges are professionals in their field and the preparation of the case and the advocacy that follows must be properly targeted.
 Precise identification of the issues and relevant submissions are what’s needed to get the best results.

 Various tax chambers (as they are now called) deal with all appeals against decisions of HMRC in relation to matters of direct and indirect taxation.
-Howard is sometimes instructed in these tribunals (usually [but not always] together with specialist tax counsel) where a criminal process is a foreseeable result of an adverse decision.
+Howard is sometimes instructed in these tribunals, usually, but not always, together with specialist tax counsel, where a criminal process is a foreseeable result of an adverse decision.

 There is a fundamental principle that proceedings of this sort should be ‘fair’, rather like any other type of ‘fair’ trial.
 Complaints of unfairness after an adverse decision will usually lie by way of judicial review to the High Court, who have wide powers to control inferior tribunals.

-- Medical, veterinary, dental and pharmaceutical bodies such as the General Medical Council; General Dental Council; General Optical Council; Nursing and Midwifery Council; the Royal College of Veterinary Surgeons and the Royal Pharmaceutical Society of Great Britain.
+- Medical, veterinary, dental and pharmaceutical bodies such as the General Medical Council, General Dental Council, General Optical Council, Nursing and Midwifery Council, the Royal College of Veterinary Surgeons and the Royal Pharmaceutical Society of Great Britain.